SAP/ui5-uiveri5/docs/usage/applicationtesting.md

 ### Page Objects
 We recommend using the page object pattern in integration tests.
 For page object examples, see [Page Objects](pageobjects.md).

+### Navigation
+Browser navigation should always be followed by synchronization with UI5.
+See what methods are available in [Browser](browser.md).

 ### Debugging
 The test is running in the Node.js environment and drives the browser.
 Check how to debug your test in [Debug](debug.md).
 Once you hit a breakppoint in the test, you can open DevTools in the browser and inspect the application state.
 Do not forget to close the DevTools before resuming the test.